DISCERNING READERS

 The New York Sun, 1933

-IBMers are head-strong, have a sense of humor, and have always been known for expressing both freely.
+IBMers were a head-strong bunch.
+They have a sense of humor and have always been known for expressing both these traits quite freely.
 It was part of our culture, and I can easily believe that Tom Watson probably smiled every time he saw the red letters.

 Peter E. Greulich, Retired Thirty-Year IBMer